Ten Most Frequently Asked Questions About the HPV Vaccine

 - Promote quality of life, healthy development, and healthy behaviors across all life stages.”

-What are the side effects of geting the HPV vaccine?Open or CloseThere are mild side effects associated with getting the HPV vaccine.
+21) Are there side effects associated with getting the HPV vaccine?Open or CloseAs with nearly all vaccines, there are mild side effects associated with getting the HPV vaccine.
 These usually last a few hours to a day.

 According to the World Health Organization, In the arm where the vaccine is given: